 When You Find Your Pet

 When you do find your pet, stand still and call your pet to come in a calm voice.
-Use words that will make your pet want to come to you, like “come and get the treat [or cookie] “.
+Use words that will make your pet want to come to you, like “come and get the treat.”

 It is also good to sit on the ground when calling for your pet.
-He might think you would be angry at him, so he will feel less threatened if you are sitting on the ground.
+He will feel less threatened if you are sitting on the ground.
 You can also make whimpering sounds to make the pet curious to come to you.

-Do not chase after your pet, as he will think he was bad and might run, or he might think you are playing a game.
+Do not chase after your pet, as he might think you are playing a game.
 Be patient and coax him to you.
 Most importantly, stay calm.

 We wish you the best in finding your lost pet.